HeizerSpider/Autonomous-Vehicles/README.md

             <img src="/images/car_overview.png" width="400">

 - Computing platforms (Central Computer)
     - All sensors feeding information to the Central Computer:
     - Takes in all sensor data and computes actions (Mostly proprietary to match specific softwares and algorithms) OR common examples: Nvidia Drive Px AND Intel Mobileye EyeQ
     - Needs Serial and Parallel compute modules for Lidar and Image Processing: Segmentation, Object Detection and Mapping
     (Employ GPUs, Field Programmable Gate Arrays (FPGAs) and Application Specific Integrated Chip(ASICs))
     - eg. Drive Px contains multiple GPUs, EyeQ has FPGAs to accelerate parallelizable computes (image processsing or neural network inference)
     - Synchronization of modules is important, as well as to have a common clock (for reference)  - time stamping

 - Basics of Designing hardware configurations
     - Setting of assumptions:
         - Aggresive Deceleration: >= 5m/s^2
         - Normal/Comfy Deceleration: ~2m/s^2
-        - Stopping distance: d = v^2/(2a)  (can consider other factors such as computing speed and road conditions etc) -Sensor placement needs to support maneuvers within ODD
+        - Stopping distance: d = v^2/(2a)  (can consider other factors such as computing speed and road conditions etc)
+    - Sensor placement needs to support maneuvers within ODD

     - Sensor coverage for different scenarios: eg. Highway driving and urban driving

     ||Highway|Urban/Residential|
     |-|------|-----------------|